 - Breathing in smoke increases your baby's risk for colds and infections.

 - Get help to quit smoking now.
-Talk to your health care provider about programs that can support you to quit.
+Talk to your provider about programs that can support you to quit.

 - If you can quit, you will feel better and decrease your risk of getting cancer from smoking.
 Your baby will not get any nicotine or other chemicals from cigarettes in your breast milk.